tj-wells/coti-docker-method/README.md

 This method also provides:

-- Automatic SSL certification and renewal
+- Automatic SSL certificate creation and renewal
 - Automatic upgrades to the latest Coti node version

 # Prerequisites